-430-3 Database Systems
+430-3 Database Systems.

 The course concentrates on the relational model and includes several query languages.
 Topics covered include normalization, database design, catalogs, transaction support, concurrency control, integrity support, backup and recovery, and security.
 Projects involve the use of both personal and enterprise database systems.

-Prerequisite: CS 330 with a grade of C or better or graduate standing.
+Prerequisite: CS 330 with a grade of C or better.

-435-3 Software Engineering
+435-3 Software Engineering.

 Principles, practices and methodology for development of large software systems.
 Objectoriented principles, design notations, design patterns and coping with changing requirements in the software process.
 Experiences with modern development tools and methodologies.
 A team project is an integral part of this course.

-Prerequisites: CS 330 with a grade of C or better; CS 306 with a grade of C or better; recommended or graduate standing.
+Prerequisites: CS 330 each with a grade of C or better; CS 306 with a grade of C or better recommended.

-436-3 Artificial Intelligence I
+436-3 Artificial Intelligence I.

 Search and heuristics, problem reduction.
 Predicate calculus, automated theorem proving.
 Knowledge representation.
 Applications of artificial intelligence.
 Parallel processing in artificial intelligence.

-Prerequisites: CS 311 and CS 330 each with a grade of C or better or graduate standing.
+Prerequisites: 311 and 330 each with a grade of C or better.

-437-3 Machine Learning and Soft Computing
+437-3 Machine Learning and Soft Computing.

-An introduction to the field of machine learning and soft computing.
+An introduction to the field of computer intelligence and soft computing.
 It covers rule-based expert systems, fuzzy expert systems, artificial neural networks, evolutionary computation, and hybrid systems.
 Students will develop rule-based expert systems, design a fuzzy system, explore artificial neural networks, and implement genetic algorithms.

-Prerequisite: CS 330 with a grade of C or better or graduate standing.
+Prerequisite: 330 with a grade of C or better.

-438-3 Bioinformatics Algorithms
+438-3 Bioinformatics Algorithms.

 This course is an introductory course on bioinformatics algorithms and the computational ideas that have driven them.
 The course includes discussions of different techniques that can be used to solve a large number of practical problems in biology.

-Prerequisite: CS 330 with a grade of C or better or graduate standing.
+Prerequisite: 330 with a grade of C or better.

-440-3 Computer Networks
+440-3 Computer Networks.

 Design and analysis of computer communication networks.
 Topics to be covered include queuing systems, data transmission, data link protocols, topological design, routing, flow control, security and privacy, and network performance evaluation.

-Prerequisites: CS 330 with a grade of C or better; CS 306 recommended, or graduate standing.
+Prerequisites: CS 330 with a grade of C or better; CS 306 recommended.

-441-3 Mobile and Wireless Computing
+441-3 Mobile and Wireless Computing.

 Concepts of mobile and wireless systems are presented.
 These concepts include, but are not limited to, Routing and Medium Access for Mobile Ad hoc and Wireless Sensor Networks, Mobile IP, Wireless LAN and IEEE 802.11.
 Hands-on group lab experience is an integral component in the course.
 Prerequisite: CS 330 with a grade of C or better, or consent of the instructor.

-447-3 Introduction to Graph Theory
+447-3 Introduction to Graph Theory.

 (Same as MATH 447.)
 Graph theory is an area of mathematics which is fundamental to future problems such as computer security, parallel processing, the structure of the World Wide Web, traffic flow and scheduling problems.
 It also plays an increasingly important role within computer science.
-Topics include: trees, coverings, planarity, color ability, digraphs, depth-first and breadth-first searches.
+Topics include: trees, coverings, planarity, colorability, digraphs, depth-first and breadth-first searches.
 Prerequisite: MATH 349 with C or better.

-449-3 Introduction to Combinatorics
+449-3 Introduction to Combinatorics.

 (Same as MATH 449.)
 This course will introduce the student to various basic topics in combinatorics that are widely used throughout applicable mathematics.
 Possible topics include: elementary counting techniques, pigeonhole principle, multinomial principle, inclusion and exclusion, recurrence relations, generating functions, partitions, designs, graphs, finite geometry, codes and cryptography.
 Prerequisite: MATH 349 with C or better.

-451-3 Theory of Computing
+451-3 Theory of Computing.

 The fundamental concepts of the theory of computation including finite state acceptors, formal grammars, Turing machines, and recursive functions.
 The relationship between grammars and machines with emphasis on regular expressions and context-free languages.

-Prerequisites: CS 311 and CS 330 each with a grade of C or better or graduate standing.
+Prerequisites: 311 and 330 each with a grade of C or better or graduate standing.

-455-3 Advanced Algorithm Design and Analysis
+455-3 Advanced Algorithm Design and Analysis.